lordkyzr/docs/articles/libraries/lock-android/index.md

 ### Lock.Builder

 To create a new `Lock` instance and configure it, use the `Lock.Builder` class.
 Call the static method `Lock.newBuilder(Auth0, LockCallback)`, passing the account details and the callback implementation, and start configuring the Options as you need.
 After you're done, build the Lock instance and use it to start the `LockActivity`.

+To ensure an Open ID Connect compliant responses you must either request an `audience` or enable the **OIDC Conformant** switch in your Auth0 dashboard under `Client / Settings / Advanced OAuth`.
+You can read more about this [here](https://auth0.com/docs/api-auth/intro#how-to-use-the-new-flows).

 This is an example of what your `Activity` should look: